-- The transfer purpose should describe what the transfer will be used for in a concise brief manner.

-- Commonly used purposes:

-- Operations

-- Membership fee/s

-- Research and development funding

-- Policy development funding

-- Subsidy/ies

-- o Facilitation of public funds for projects

-- Machinery and equipment (this is applicable if the capital transfer payment is in respect of machinery and equipment)

-- Building and upgrading of infrastructure (this is applicable if the capital transfer payment is in respect of infrastructure)

-- Maintenance of infrastructure (this is applicable if the current transfer payment is in respect of infrastructure)

-- When the transfer/subsidy name is "Various institutions", the purpose will commonly include the project/subprogramme name, for example: Manufacturing development incentives.

-- When a category of institutions receives the transfer, a category purpose should be stated after the colon.

-- Commonly used category purposes:

-- Membership fees

-- o Operations
+- The transfer purpose should describe what the transfer will be used for in a concise brief manner. - Commonly used purposes: - Operations 0 - Membership fee/s 0 - Research and development funding - Policy development funding - Subsidy/ies 0 - Facilitation of public funds for projects 0 - Machinery and equipment (this is applicable if the capital transfer payment is in respect of machinery and equipment) - Building and upgrading of infrastructure (this is applicable if the capital transfer payment is in respect of infrastructure) - Maintenance of infrastructure (this is applicable if the current transfer payment is in respect of infrastructure) - When the transfer/subsidy name is "Various institutions", the purpose will commonly include the project/subprogramme name, for example: Manufacturing development incentives.

-- Social grants

-- o Civil pensions and benefits

-- Category purposes must be followed by a long dash (-), after which the names of the specific institutions or grants should appear.

-- The purpose should not merely repeat the transfer name. - The purpose should not include the words "contribution to", "payment for", "transfer to" or words of a similar nature, as this is inherently stated. - There must be consistency across votes with respect to the wording used for purposes that are essentially the same. - The first letter of the programme purpose should be in uppercase, with the rest of the words in lowercase. - Relevant information on the transfer's governance and rules should be available on request; however, such information is not included in the Appropriation Bill. - Commonly used transfer names and purposes: - Under "Households": - Employee social benefits: Leave gratuity/ies - o Employee social benefits: Post-retirement benefits - Employee social benefits: Severance package/s - Employee social benefits: Injury on duty - o Bursaries for non-employees: [Specify] (Examples are: heritage studies; studies in cadastral science, surveys and mappings; studies in finance and economics; studies in official statistics; housing scholarship programme) - o Claims against the state: Civil claims instituted against the department for possible compensation (police vote) - Under "Municipal bank accounts": - Vehicle licences: Licence fees paid to municipalities - Under "Departmental agencies and accounts": - Communication: Radio and television licences - Sector education and training authority: Operations
+- When a category of institutions receives the transfer, a category purpose should be stated after the colon. - Commonly used category purposes: - Membership fees - Operations 0 - 0 Social grants - Civil pensions and benefits 0 - Category purposes must be followed by a long dash (-), after which the names of the specific institutions or grants should appear. - The purpose should not merely repeat the transfer name. - The purpose should not include the words "contribution to", "payment for", "transfer to" or words of a similar nature, as this is inherently stated. - There must be consistency across votes with respect to the wording used for purposes that are essentially the same. - The first letter of the programme purpose should be in uppercase, with the rest of the words in lowercase. - Relevant information on the transfer's governance and rules should be available on request; however, such information is not included in the Appropriation Bill. - Commonly used transfer names and purposes: - Under "Households": - Employee social benefits: Leave gratuity/ies - Employee social benefits: Post-retirement benefits - Employee social benefits: Severance package/s - Employee social benefits: Injury on duty - Bursaries for non-employees: [Specify] (Examples are: heritage studies; studies in cadastral science, surveys and mappings; studies in finance and economics; studies in official statistics; housing scholarship programme) - Claims against the state: Civil claims instituted against the department for possible compensation (police vote) - Under "Provincial agencies and funds": - Vehicle licences: Licence fees paid to provinces - Under "Departmental agencies and accounts": - Sector education and training authority: Operations - Under "Other transfer to public corporations": - Communication: Radio and television licences